huggingface/blog/rlhf.md

 ### Further reading

 Here is a list of the most prevalent papers on RLHF to date.
-The field emerged from the first paper on Deep RL (Christiano et al. 2017) and has grown into a broader study of the applications of LLMs from many large technology companies.
+The field was recently popularized from the first paper on Deep RL (Christiano et al. 2017) and has grown into a broader study of the applications of LLMs from many large technology companies.
+Here are some papers on RLHF that pre-date the LM focus:
+- [TAMER: Training an Agent Manually via Evaluative Reinforcement](https://www.cs.utexas.edu/~pstone/Papers/bib2html-links/ICDL08-knox.pdf) (Knox and Stone 2008): Proposed a learned agent where humans provided scores on the actions taken iteratively to learn a reward model.
+- [Interactive Learning from Policy-Dependent Human Feedback](http://proceedings.mlr.press/v70/macglashan17a/macglashan17a.pdf) (MacGlashan et al. 2017): Proposed an actor-critic algorithm, COACH, where human feedback (both positive and negative) is used to tune the advantage function.
 - [Deep Reinforcement Learning from Human Preferences](https://proceedings.neurips.cc/paper/2017/hash/d5e2c0adad503c91f91df240d0cd4e49-Abstract.html) (Christiano et al. 2017): RLHF applied on preferences between Atari trajectories.
+- [Deep TAMER: Interactive Agent Shaping in High-Dimensional State Spaces](https://ojs.aaai.org/index.php/AAAI/article/view/11485) (Warnell et al. 2018): Extends the TAMER framework where a deep neural network is used to model the reward prediction.

+And here is a snapshot of the growing set of papers that show RLHF's performance for LMs:
 - [Fine-Tuning Language Models from Human Preferences](https://arxiv.org/abs/1909.08593) (Zieglar et al. 2019): An early paper that studies the impact of reward learning on four specific tasks.
 - [Learning to summarize with human feedback](https://proceedings.neurips.cc/paper/2020/hash/1f89885d556929e98d3ef9b86448f951-Abstract.html) (Stiennon et al., 2020): RLHF applied to the task of summarizing text.
 Also, [Recursively Summarizing Books with Human Feedback](https://arxiv.org/abs/2109.10862) (OpenAI Alignment Team 2021), follow on work summarizing books.
 - [WebGPT: Browser-assisted question-answering with human feedback](https://arxiv.org/abs/2112.09332) (OpenAI, 2021): Using RLHF to train an agent to navigate the web.